PhamVietHoangFPT/databaseHomi/SynchronizedBookingSystem.md

       AND end_time >= NEW.check_in_time;
   END IF;

-  -- CANCELLED/EXPIRED → release hold
+  -- CANCELLED/EXPIRED → giải phóng hold
   IF NEW.status IN ('CANCELLED', 'EXPIRED')
      AND OLD.status IN ('PENDING_PAYMENT', 'CONFIRMED') THEN
     UPDATE room_availability